 35. Friends assume that the only qualification that matters to you when it comes to finding a date is that she’s available and set you up with people you have nothing in common with. = +2 points

 36. You’ve ever said the rhyme, “I’m a bachelor til’ the rapture.” = – 1 point

-37. During a prayer at church celebrating wedding anniversaries, the person praying says a special prayer for all the people that are still single and lonely.
+37. During a prayer at church celebrating wedding anniversaries, the person praying says a special prayer for all the people who are still single and lonely.
 (True story) = +1 point

-38. You have a friend that feels like creating a dating profile on eHarmony is a sign that you might not be trusting God enough to provide a soul mate. = + 1 point
+38. Your friend says that creating a dating profile on eHarmony is a sign that you might not be trusting God enough to provide a soul mate. = + 1 point

 39. You’ve developed highly sensitive, “They’re about to throw the bouquet” radar and know exactly when to leave a wedding. = +2 points